 - Academic Direction – Preparation for Fall Forum

-- Arthur Levine and Scott Van Pelt (August 25, 2021), “5 Ways Higher Ed Will Be Upended: Colleges will lose power, prices will go down, and credentials will multiply – among other jarring shifts.”
-Chronicle of Higher Education. https://www.chronicle.com/article/5-ways-higher-ed-will-be-upended-in-the-decades-to-come
+- Levine, A & Van Pelt, S (2021), ‘5 Ways Higher Ed Will Be Upended: Colleges will lose power, prices will go down, and credentials will multiply – among other jarring shifts.‘ The Chronicle of Higher Education.

 AMP Advisory Committee

-The Advisory Committee’s role is to spend the fall semester listening and learning from AMP participant workshops and meetings, and then in the spring help to develop an innovative strategic report on the academic direction for CSU into the future.
-Full List of Courageous Strategic Transformation Leadership Drafting Groups
+The Advisory Committee’s role has been to listen and learn from AMP participant workshops and meetings, and then help to develop an innovative strategic report on the academic direction for CSU into the future.

 - Jennifer Aberle, Associate Dean, College of Health & Human Sciences